 - Prints: lithographs, silkscreen, block prints

-Arrangements will be made with the winning artist to secure the piece, which will be shipped to Washington D.C. to arrive no later than May 21.
-The winning artwork will hang in the U.S. Capitol for the entire year of the exhibition and cannot be returned to the student earlier.
+- Artwork will hang in the Capitol for the entire year of the exhibition and cannot be returned to the student earlier.
 Students should, therefore, submit artwork they will not need for other purposes.

-The overall winner will be required to complete and sign a Student Information and Release Form, which will be provided by my office following the virtual reception.
+· The overall winner will be required to complete and sign a Student Information and Release Form, which will be provided by my office following the reception.